lukaszbudnik/auditor/README.md

 Error in iteration 7: there are 3 records pointing to hash 171c61acf289d8cb7ae269ee0d3352ee2d125ae651a0589bfbe5ff5d53416ea6
 ```

-As you can see in distributed environment blockchain is invalid.

 And same tests but for DynamoDB.

-1 instance of auditor and tester is fine:
+1 instance of auditor and 3 testers:

 ```
 $ ./integration-tests/run-performance-tests.sh